Nursing Shortage: There’s a Demand for Qualified Nurses

 Online Nursing Programs to the Rescue

 Nursing schools are increasingly unable to accommodate the influx of new students because they don’t have enough space or qualified teachers.
-To make up for this challenge, one thing that schools such as University of Phoenix, South University and Kaplan University are doing is developing high-quality online nursing programs.
+To make up for this challenge, one thing that schools such as South University and Kaplan University are doing is developing high-quality online nursing programs.

 Advantages of Online Nursing Programs